Can my menstrual cycle benefit my performance?

 Get to know your own body.

 Every woman’s body is unique, so do not use this as a strict guide.
-The key to success is to listen to your body and track your own personal data.
+The key to success is to listen to your body and track your data.
+Here are a few ways to do that.

-You may also be interested in an Ovulation Progesterone Blood Test, which can help to identify whether you have ovulated and are in the luteal phase.
+• Our Female Hormone Blood Test or Ovulation Progesterone Blood Test can help track your hormones or indicate whether you have ovulated and are in the luteal phase.

 References